-- Minimum Wage – On the 1st of October, the national minimum wage will increase to £5.30 per hour for 18-20 year olds, so make sure your employer is paying you this.
+- Minimum Wage – From April 2019, the national minimum wage increased to £6.15 per hour for 18-20 year olds, so make sure your employer is paying you this.

 - Protection – You can get protection via Consumer Rights against rogue traders, problems with contracts, faulty goods and poor service.
 If you have experienced any of these things, the first step is to make a formal complaint to the company.
 If this doesn’t go anywhere, go to a Legal Ombudsman as a second port of call -they investigate complaints about organisations for free.